-Figure 6-88m SC Chanel Bonding field format
+Figure 6-88l SC Channel Bonding field format

-The SC Channel Aggregation Pattern field indicates the supported combinations of CHNL_IDs used for channel aggregation in the current session.
-The Supported SC Channel Aggregation pattern field shall be formatted as illustrated in the Figure 6-88f and only one bit in the field is allowed to be set to one.
+The SC Channel Aggregation Pattern field indicates the combinations of CHNL_IDs used for channel aggregation in the current session as determined by HRCP PNC.
+The SC Channel Aggregation pattern field shall be formatted as illustrated in the Figure 6-88f and only one bit in the field is allowed to be set to one.

-The OOK Channel Bonding field indicates the number of bonded channels that shall be used in the current session as defined in the Figure 6-88n and only one bit in the field is allowed to be set to one.
+The OOK Channel Bonding field indicates the number of bonded channels that shall be used in the current session as defined in the Figure 6-88m and only one bit in the field is allowed to be set to one.
 All bits of the field shall be set to 0 if the channel bonding is not used.